Learn to Care for Your Swimming Pool | Ontario Pool Education | Crush Pools Inc.

 1. Lots of debris in the skimmer basket

-2. The filter needs to be backwashed
+2. The filter needs to be backwashed or cartridges need to be cleaned

 3. The vacuum hose may not be connected fully